A FUN WAY TO BUILD MATH SKILLS? YEP. SOUNDS ABOUT RIGHT.

 Welcome!
 We're happy you're interested in MATHCOUNTS!

-Learn more below about the MATHCOUNTS Competition Series, plus our 2 free programs and skill-building resources.
+Learn more below about the MATHCOUNTS Competition Series, plus our free National Math Club program and skill-building resources.

 Click the buttons below to register or to sign up to get more info from Allie and Amanda from our outreach team.

 Click through buttons about how we build skills

 One big reason: our programs and resources build truly outstanding problem-solving skills.

 MATHCOUNTS isn't just about competing...it's about what students get out of working through interesting, challenging problems and discussing solutions with their teammates.
 Our resources and program experiences are designed to make students see problems as fun puzzles to solve.

 Click through the buttons to learn more about how we approach math differently.

 What Students Say

 In a 2017 independent study, 87% of students said participation in MATHCOUNTS increased their confidence in math/STEM.